ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/configuration/core-configuration.markdown

 Indicates the IP addresses or host addresses with ports and protocols that the server should listen on for requests.
 Use `0.0.0.0` to indicate that the server should listen for requests on any IP address or hostname using the specified port and protocol.
 The protocol (`http://` or `https://`) must be included with each URL.

 Valid IP addresses can be localhost, domains, IPv4 or IPv6.
-Ports can be specified after the address using ':' as a separator, or if the default is being used: *port 80* for *http* protocol, and *port 443* for *https* protocol.
+Ports can be specified after the address using ':' as a separator, or if the default is being used: *port 80* for *http* protocol, and *port 443* for *HTTPS* protocol.

-{SAFE Setting to a non loopback address using the ***http*** protocol will expose the server to the network and requires security measurements (using https, certificates).
-When set, RavenDB will prevent a startup unless UnsecuredAccessAllowed=PublicNetwork is set manually. see LINK_TO_SETUP_SECURITY /}
+{SAFE Setting to a non loopback address using the ***HTTP*** protocol will expose the server to the network and requires security measurements (using HTTPS, certificates).
+When set, RavenDB will prevent a startup unless **UnsecuredAccessAllowed** is set to **PublicNetwork** manually. /}

 ### Examples